Christopher J. Coyne: Priesthood

 On June 7, 1986, Coyne was ordained a priest for the Archdiocese of Boston by Cardinal Bernard Law at the Cathedral of the Holy Cross in Boston.
 After his ordination, the archdiocese assigned Coyne as parochial vicar for St. Mary of the Hills Parish in Milton, Massachusetts.

 Coyne went to Rome in 1989 to study at the Pontifical Liturgical Institute.
 In 1992, he earned his Licentiate in Sacred Theology and in 1994 his Doctor of Sacred Liturgy degree.
 In 1994, Coyne returned to Boston to become director of the pre-theology program at St. John's Seminary in Brighton (a neighborhood in Boston).
 In 2004, he became an adjunct faculty member there.
 Coyne became director for the archdiocesan Office of Worship in 2000.

 In 2002, Coyne became cabinet secretary for communications and archdiocesan spokesman in the middle of the clerical sex abuse scandal in the archdiocese.
 According to Coyne, he turned down two prior offers for the position from Cardinal Law.
 Coyne said that on accepting the job, he told Law that he would not lie or disparage victims and wanted full access to archdiocese records.

 In September 2005, Law's successor in Boston, Archbishop Sean O'Malley, appointed Coyne as pastor of Our Lady Help of Christians Parish in Newton, Massachusetts.
 Some parishioners at Our Lady objected to O'Malley's removal of the previous pastor and continue to press for his reinstatement.
 Some parishioners opposed Coyne as pastor because of his previous work for Law.
 Coyne finally requested a transfer to another parish, which O'Malley granted in January 2006.
 He became pastor of Saint Margaret Mary Parish in Westwood, Massachusetts, in May 2006.

 Auxiliary bishop of Indianapolis

 In January 2011, Pope Benedict XVI named Coyne as an auxiliary bishop of Indianapolis and titular bishop of Mopta.
 On March 2, 2011, he was consecrated in St. John the Evangelist Church in Indianapolis by Archbishop Daniel Buechlein, with Bishop Richard Lennon and Bishop Paul Dennis Etienne serving as co-consecrators.
 Coyne was the first auxiliary bishop appointed to the archdiocese since 1933.

-In March 2011, Buechlein named Coyne as vicar general, a post he would hold until 2016.
+In March 2011, Buechlein named Coyne as vicar general, a post he would hold through 2014.
 From September 21, 2011, to December 3, 2014, Coyne was the apostolic administrator of the archdiocese, from Buechlein's early retirement due to ill health until the installation of Archbishop Joseph Tobin.
 In November 2014, Coyne was elected chair of the Committee on Communication of the United States Conference of Catholic Bishops (USCCB).